loiane/ionic3-firebase-ngrx/README.md

 Substitute ios for android if not on a Mac.

-## Todo: updgrade to @ngrx/platform once is available
+## Todo: upgrade to @ngrx/platform once is available

 * June/2017
 * This example is currently using ngrx/store 2.2 (I personally do not like how store files are organized)